dr-natetorious/GenerativeAI/Readings/UseCases/README.md

 ## Scheduling Construction Projects (2023)

 Prieto, S. A., Mengiste, E. T., & García de Soto, B. (2023).
 Investigating the Use of ChatGPT for the Scheduling of Construction Projects.
 Buildings (2075-5309), 13(4), 857. https://doi.org/10.3390/buildings13040857.
 [SchedulingConstruction](SchedulingConstruction.pdf).

+The researchers used ChatGPT to create construction project scheduling estimates.
+They found that it was reasonable in terms of structure but has some challenges.
+For instance, there's guardrails with ChatGPT that prevent it talking about money and pricing estimates.
+This made the responses generic and vague.

+- The researchers call out the need for chatbots providing support on construction sites.

+- Another use case is to integrate emailed change requests into scheduling tools like Microsoft Project.
+Their goal is to streamline the customer requesting an alteration and it automatically reflects in the bill of materials and employee scheduling.
+These capabilities are particularly useful for blue collar roles which lack the training and find administrative tasks tedious/undifferentiating.

 ## Genomic Metadata Integration (2022)